douglasgreen/news/2025/04/01/en.md

 ## Health & Disease

+### Major Job Cuts Hit U.S. Health Agencies

+The U.S. Department of Health and Human Services (HHS) has started a significant round of job cuts, affecting thousands of employees across key health agencies like the CDC, FDA, and NIH.
+This move is part of a broader plan to reduce the federal workforce, aiming to cut 10,000 jobs.
+The layoffs include researchers, scientists, and senior leaders, raising concerns about the future of public health initiatives.
+Many employees were shocked to receive dismissal notices, and some top leaders were pushed out.
+The cuts have sparked criticism from health experts and former officials, who worry about the impact on disease prevention and health research.
+The Trump administration views these layoffs as a way to save taxpayer money, but the decision has led to widespread concern about the potential weakening of the nation's health infrastructure.

 ### Trump Administration Freezes Family Planning Funds for Planned Parenthood

 The Trump administration has announced a freeze on family planning funds for Planned Parenthood, a move that has sparked significant controversy.
 This decision affects the Title X program, which has been a crucial source of healthcare for low-income individuals since 1970.
 Planned Parenthood, which provides services like birth control and cancer screenings, will see a significant reduction in funding, impacting over 300 health centers.
 Critics, including Planned Parenthood's CEO Alexis McGill Johnson, argue that this will lead to undetected cancers, reduced access to birth control, and increased sexually transmitted infections.
 The freeze is part of a broader agenda by the Trump administration to cut spending on programs they believe do not align with their policies, despite the potential negative impact on public health services for vulnerable populations.

+### The Hidden Cost of Bedtime Scrolling: A Risk to Sleep Quality

+A recent study has highlighted a concerning link between screen time in bed and poor sleep quality.
+Conducted in Norway, the research surveyed over 45,000 students and found that each additional hour spent on screens in bed increased the risk of insomnia by 63% and reduced sleep by an average of 24 minutes.
+The study, published in a Frontiers journal, emphasizes that while a correlation exists, it does not prove causation.
+Experts suggest that the type of screen activity, whether social media or other digital content, is less significant than the overall screen time itself.
+To improve sleep, experts recommend putting down devices before bed, engaging in relaxing activities, and maintaining a consistent sleep routine.
+This study adds to the growing body of evidence that excessive screen use, particularly before sleep, can negatively impact sleep quality and overall health.

+### Tragic End to Search for Missing U.S. Soldiers in Lithuania

+The search for four missing U.S. soldiers in Lithuania has ended in tragedy, as the body of the fourth soldier was found after a week-long recovery effort.
+The soldiers, part of the 1st Armored Brigade Combat Team, 3rd Infantry Division, went missing during a training exercise when their armored vehicle sank into a peat bog.
+The bodies of the other three soldiers were recovered earlier from the submerged vehicle.
+The recovery operation involved a massive collaboration between U.S., Lithuanian, Polish, and Estonian forces, utilizing military helicopters, divers, and heavy machinery to retrieve the vehicle from the swampy terrain.
+Defense Secretary Pete Hegseth expressed deep condolences to the families, emphasizing the soldiers' sacrifices and the unwavering support from international allies.
+The incident highlights the risks faced by military personnel during training exercises and the importance of international cooperation in such recovery efforts.